Streeting sets out fresh offer to resident doctors in bid to avert strikes

 Health and Social Care Secretary Mr Streeting has now set out a package of measures and called on doctors to call off the “unnecessary” strike action.

-The package includes doubling speciality training posts to avoid doctors being out of work, and other incentives including covering the costs of mandatory exams and membership fees.
+The package includes doubling of “additional” speciality training posts to avoid doctors being out of work, and other incentives including covering the costs of mandatory exams and membership fees.

 In a letter to resident doctors, he said: “The offer is one that will deliver more training places for resident doctors, put more money in your pockets, and improve your working lives.